-There are 12 schools in the Nixa School District serving 6,122 students in Nixa, MO.
-We have four elementary schools, a K-6 STEAM school, two intermediate schools, a junior high school, a high school, an early childhood program (housed in two schools) and an alternative high school, (S.C.O.R.E.)
-Minority enrollment is 12.5% of the student body.
-The student-teacher ratio of 18:1 is one student higher than the state average of 17:1.
+There are 12 schools in the Nixa School District serving 6,648 students in Nixa, MO.
+We have four elementary schools, a K-6 STEAM school, two intermediate schools, a junior high school, a high school, an early childhood program (housed in two schools), and an alternative high school, (S.C.O.R.E.).

 Click HERE for Nixa Public Schools' district data from the Missouri Department of Elementary and Secondary Education.

 The mission of Nixa Public Schools, dedicated to our legacy of excellence, is to ensure all students achieve maximum potential and graduate with the knowledge, skills, and character necessary to succeed as productive, informed, confident, and engaged citizens in a global society by providing a quality, comprehensive, world-class education in a safe and secure learning environment.

 In the 1800s when most schools in the United States were first starting to become established, there were 84 to 103 one-room schoolhouses scattered throughout Christian County.
 These schoolhouses generally served 20 to 35 students who usually walked to school.
 These schools also had one teacher who wore many hats, such as instructor, custodian, and disciplinarian.